esthernaliaka40/WEEK_ONE_ASSIGNMENT/README.md

 The project is all about Esther's biography , Version Date :9th Sept 2022

-#### By **Esther Naliaka**

-## Description

-This is a project about the biography of Esther, the purpose and usage of the project is state more information on Esther's hobbies, interests and skills.
+This is a project about the biography of Esther, the purpose and usage of the project is to state more information on Esther's hobbies, interests and skills.
 This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.